-The council will take seriously any instances of non-adherence to this Policy by its staff, Members, contractors and partners.
+The Council will take seriously any instances of non-adherence to this policy by its staff, Members, contractors and partners.
 Any instances of non-adherence will be investigated and, where appropriate, disciplinary action will be considered.
-With regard to any breach of the Policy by partners, the council will take appropriate action in relation to the nature of the incident.
+With regard to any breach of this policy by partners, the Council will take appropriate action in relation to the nature of the incident.